how to grow garlic, a q&a with filaree farm

 Don’t worry if you don’t grow garlic yet, or know the name of the kind you do (or if you feel shy and don’t want to give any details).
 Just say “count me in” and your entry will be registered.

-Winners will be chosen at random after entries close at midnight on Thursday, October 4.
-Good luck to all.
+UPDATE: Winners were chosen at random after entries closed at midnight on Thursday, October 4, 2012.

 Ready to grow your own garlic this year?
 Planting time is just ahead!